leilin-research/GCGRNN/README.md

 ### On-going Experiments for Network-wide Traffic Speed Prediction

-We are using the traffic speed data from Los Angeles (["metr-la.h5"](https://github.com/transpaper/GCNN/tree/master/data)) provided in the paper ["Diffusion Convolutional Recurrent Neural Network: Data-Driven Traffic Forecasting"](https://github.com/liyaguang/DCRNN).
+We are using the traffic speed data from Los Angeles (["metr-la.h5"](https://github.com/transpaper/GCNN/tree/master/data)) provided in the following paper:

+* Yaguang Li, Rose Yu, Cyrus Shahabi, Yan Liu, ["Diffusion Convolutional Recurrent Neural Network: Data-Driven Traffic Forecasting"](https://github.com/liyaguang/DCRNN), ICLR 2018.

 The current best performance is **3.53** (Mean Absolute Error) for a 12-step prediction, which is comparable to **3.60** in the DCRNN paper.
-Right now we are improving the stability of our model.
+Right now we are improving the model stability.

 ### Citation
 You are more than welcome to cite our paper: